 Fortunately, as a society, we are now recognising the risk to people welfare of not addressing and improving mental health, as well as the benefits associated with doing so and the need to take proactive steps.

-Whilst employers are not required by law to address and improve mental health in their organisation specifically, they do have a legal responsibility, under health and safety law, to protect the health and safety of their people and this includes their mental health as well as their physical health.
+Whilst employers are not required by law to address and improve mental health in their organisation specifically, health and safety law dictates that they do have a legal responsibility to protect the health and safety of their people.
+This includes their mental health and safety.
 They are also legally obliged to take certain steps if the legal definition of disability is met.

 Aside from the need to comply with the law, there are many direct benefits for employers associated with successfully managing the amount of stress that employees experience, all of which, impact positively on energy, effort and financial expenditure.